overbaard/overbaard/docs/user-guide.md

 <img src="assets/images/user-guide/board-search-no-hide.png" width="500px"/>

-As you can see we are looking for issues where the issue id is `FEAT-1` or `FEAT-5`, where the summary also contains the text `longi`.
+As you can see we are looking for issues where the issue id is `DEMO-36` or `DEMO-44`, where the summary also contains the text `robus`.
 For the `Issue Ids` field suggestions for issue ids are presented as you type into the field.
 The `Issue Text Search` box must contain at least three characters for it to have any effect.

 There is also an Issue QL field that you can use to enter more advanced queries, see the